cmrnprry/BodyPerceptionStudy/README.md

 To be used whenever the fridge is opened:
 `public void openedFridge();`

-# How to Set Up Choose-A-Meal Pop-ups
+# How to Set Up Different Meals in Fridge

-Attach script ChooseAMeal.cs to the GameObject which orders meals, a pop-up with choices will appear when the player/camera curses over it.
-In the Inspector, serialize the list of meals offfered with name + calorie count.
-TBC...
+Click on the Refrigerator game object in the hierarchy (Room -> Kitchen Cabinet -> Refigerator).
+Under Choose A Meal (Script) there will be a label titled Foods, click that and in size, enter how many foods the participent will be able to see when they open the fridge.
+This will then bring up lists that can be populated with the food name and amount of calories.